weishuyin/analemma/README.md

  * roll: Rotation around Y axis (-90<=roll<=90), with positive values when
  *  the x-axis moves towards the z-axis.
 ```
 You can put your phone and camera together, camera screen's width align to phone's width, camera screen's height align to phone's height, so you can get camera's orientation.
-In some app, orientation may be -180.0<=azimuth<=180.0, -90<=pitch<=90, -180<=roll<=180, it's ok.

 Sun position calculation is based on [s-bear/sun-position](https://github.com/s-bear/sun-position).